LSCW, CCTP

 There’s more demand than you or your team can realistically meet.

 "After working in the social work and mental health profession for over 2 decades, it became clear to me that compassion fatigue was comparable to the common cold.
 Helping people navigate their psychosocial stressors, mental health conditions, and trauma makes you prone to catching it.
-Combatting the Common Cold of Helping Professionals is a brief guide that will provide tips, strategies, and resources to help you build an immunity to protect yourself from this common cold of Compassion Fatigue and continue to do the work you love from a full well"
+Compassion Fatigue and Burnout may be A reality in the helping profession but it doesn't have to be YOUR reality ."

 Understanding